 There have been many long hot days and many cold dark nights.
 The gym never sleeps, and you rarely do.
 You've suffered through pain, disappointment, and loss, but you've put in the time and energy to be exactly where you are right now.

 This is your night.
 The lights are bright and the camera flashes are all around you.
 The environment is electric, and the crowd is charged.
 Your heart is a bass drum pounding from the adrenaline like the engine in a Funny Car dragster.

 You're in the ring.
 Dancing with the opponent is something you have down to a science.
 All of a sudden you've locked horns.
 You find yourself in the clinch.
 Slip.
 Boom.
 Pow.
-There goes an elbow and a knee.
+There go an elbow and a knee.
 Whiplash.
 Your head snaps back with sudden force.
-Oh no. Intense pain swells from your neck, hopefully this isn't a herniated disc.
-You finish the fight, but pain and numbness lingers on for weeks...
+Oh no. Intense pain swells from your neck, hopefully, this isn't a herniated disc.
+You finish the fight, but pain and numbness linger on for weeks...

 As a fighter, pain sucks, but it's no stranger to you because you've had your share with every blow to your body during your physical journey.

 You understand dealing with pain and injury is part of the game and you may be familiar with some of the following:

 Things are known to get crazy in the ring and it's common to walk out with an injury of some sort.
 In this instance, a bone bruise, although a bruise, is no laughing matter.
 In fact, there are three known types:

 Subperiosteal Hematoma: Where blood builds up beneath the fibrous membrane that covers the surface of the bone.